 - Integrated healthcare

-- Substance abuse
+- Substance use

 - Late-life depression

-- Barriers to treatment
+- Barriers to care

 - Health and mental health service needs of vulnerable older adults